 Once back from Japan, I ended up in New York City for a master’s program in Teaching English to Speakers of Other Languages and stayed seven years.
 I taught ELA in an international high school in the Bronx.
 All of the students have lived in the U.S. for four or fewer years and have the challenge of learning English as they learn high-school content.
 Now, I’ve landed in Minneapolis where I’m training teachers which has narrowed my window into the vast cultures and curiosities of the world.

 Olson’s Ultimate Road Trip map got me to thinking that I haven’t seen much of my own country.
 It’s huge and full of cultural differences, too, which makes it such an interesting and wonderful place.
 So, I’d like to try to make the full 13,699 miles experiencing the variety of cultures, sharing my lessons, and publishing a book about Kenobi’s adventures.
-I’d like to start out in late June.
+I’d like to start out in late summer this year, 2018.
 This has been a goal–a dream–of mine for a while, and it keeps weighing heavily on my mind, and it seems that my life’s challenges may be the open door to realizing this dream.